Climate Change

 Harmful pests and diseases are moving in

-Pests and diseases are moving into our local environments, where they were not before, increasing harm to stressed plants and animals.
+Pests and diseases are moving into our local environments, where they were not before.
+They are causing harm to increasingly stressed plants and animals that were once better able to resist disease.

 How we can help: